Land Use in the Wildland-Urban Interface: Urban Sprawl and Smart Growth

+The population of the state of Florida is expected to grow to over 33 million people by 2070 (Florida 2070, 2017).
 As urban populations grow and more people want privacy and greenspace, development inevitably creeps beyond city limits into natural and agricultural areas, creating the wildland-urban interface.
 The wildland-urban interface is an area of changing land uses—often an increasing amount of development leading to increasingly fragmented natural areas.
-If the development occurs without consideration for infrastructure, commercial needs, efficient transportation options, or quality of life, it can degrade rather than enhance the nearby community.
+Accommodating the increased population will require millions of new homes, miles of roads, and additional stores and businesses.
+If the development occurs without considerationfor infrastructure, commercial needs, efficient transportation options, or quality of life, it can degrade rather than enhance the nearby community.
 Without considering the potential consequences of new development and effectively planning to reduce negative effects, communities create urban sprawl.
 Urban sprawl has been defined as "low density development beyond the edge of service and employment, which separates where people live from where they shop, work, recreate and educate thus requiring cars to move between zones" (1000 Friends of Florida 2005).
 In this context, density refers to the number of dwellings per acre.
 Low-density development is often characterized by spacious, single-family houses on large lots in suburban and rural areas.
 High-density development tends to involve more compact dwellings, such as high-rise apartment buildings and townhouses clustered in older urban centers.

 Despite the attraction and the benefits of everyone having a lawn, trees, and a big house, people are beginning to recognize the negative consequences of this land development pattern and why land-use planning is so important.
 There are many land-use planning tools available to help communities avoid or slow urban sprawl and develop in ways that foster economic growth, improve quality of life, and utilize natural resources wisely while protecting community heritage and character.
 These strategies may be used to make urban areas more appealing, thus reducing development pressures on wildlands.
 One such approach is called smart growth.
 When development does occur in the wildland-urban interface, smart growth may help make it more sustainable.
-This fact sheet outlines the ecological, social, and economic effects of urban sprawl and describes the guiding principles of smart growth and how it can help address these issues.
+This fact sheet outlines the ecological, social, and economic effects of urban sprawl and describes the guiding principles of smart growth and how it can help address these issues for residents and organizations interested in planning Florida’s future.

 Ecological Effects of Urban Sprawl